 The white background of the flag is equally significant.
 It represents the snow that covers Finland during its long winters, creating a serene and pristine landscape.
 White also symbolizes the famous "midnight sun" of the Finnish summer, when daylight extends late into the night in the northern parts of the country.
 On a more abstract level, the white field represents purity, integrity, and the Finnish people's commitment to maintaining a clean and unspoiled natural environment.

-Usage and Significance of the Finnish Flag
+Usage and significance of the Finnish flag

 The Finnish flag is a source of great national pride and is widely displayed throughout the country.
 It flies on all government buildings and is prominently featured during national holidays and celebrations.
 The most important flag-flying days include Independence Day (December 6), Midsummer Day (between June 20 and 26), and May Day (May 1).